xmb-cipher/fofe-ner/README.md

 </post>
 </doc>
 ```

 The parser makes advantage of ```ssplit``` and ```tokenize``` from [CoreNLP Server](http://stanfordnlp.github.io/CoreNLP/corenlp-server.html).
 It removes all XML tags and assign beginning and ending character offsets to each word (inclusive-exclusive pairs).
 The results include a the parsed content and direct copy of the original file, separated by 128 "=".
 First part is dividied by 2 parts too.
 The first is the tokenized sentences while the second part is to extract "post author" from the xml tags.
-The above example leads the following if solution is not given:
+The above example leads the following:

+#### if solution is not given

 ```xml
 Random Variables Question